International Conference on Real Estate Statistics 2026

 - Robert Hill – University of Graz and and Hitotsubashi University

-- Miriam Sterer – University of Graz
+- Miriam Steurer – University of Graz

 - Marc Francke – University of Amsterdam and Hitotsubashi University